tiendu/tiendu.github.io/_posts/2026-05-21-compliance-for-bioinfo-engineers-eng.md

 The bottleneck is no longer just Python, Nextflow, Kubernetes, or cloud storage.
 The bottleneck becomes governance: who is allowed to do what, with which data, under which rules, and with what evidence afterward.

-That is where many technical people lose leverage.
-They either panic and say, "ask legal," or they treat compliance as boring paperwork.
-Both reactions are understandable.
-Both are limiting.

 For a bioinformatics engineer, the useful position is not to pretend to be a lawyer, auditor, privacy officer, security officer, or regulatory affairs specialist.

 The useful position is to understand enough of the rules to build better systems, ask sharper questions, and avoid naive designs that collapse when real biomedical data enters the platform.